GDay/MelodyMap/README.md

 # MelodyMap

-MelodyMap is an online map where you can find musicians that are looking to join a band and visa versa.
+MelodyMap is an online map where you can find musicians that are looking to join a band and vice versa.
 Through MelodyMap, musicians can easily connect with other musicians that live near them.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get this running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites